vatsan127/docs/threading/3_Future&Callable.md

 ## 2. `Future<V>` Interface:

-- used to manage the execution of that task, checking its status, waiting for its result, or canceling it.
+- used to manage the execution of a task, checking its status, waiting for its result, or canceling it.

 ### Methods